zliu41/CIPs/CIP-plutus-modules/README.md

 ### Size costs

-Since every part of each running script must either be present in the transaction, or pulled in via reference inputs, then users will still have to pay for loading the (transitive) size of the script.
+Since every part of each running script must either be present in the transaction, or pulled in via reference inputs, then users still have to pay for loading the script and all its dependencies.
 However, if they use reference inputs for some of the arguments then it won’t all have to be present in the transaction, which reduces the chances of hitting the size limit.

+### Execution unit costs

+Imported modules are provided using reference scripts, an existing mechanism (see CIP-33).
+Provided the cost of loading reference scripts is correctly accounted for, this CIP introduces no new problems.

 ### Verification